hrdv10/3D-car-controller-web-game-/README.md

 collision Avoidance: Navigate the car through various collisions  strategically placed along the track in the form of  large sand rocks

-Scoring System: I am currently working on adding  scoring features , iam planning to add scoring based on less time taken by the users to complete terrain with minimum fuel consumption
+Scoring System: I am currently working on adding  scoring features , iam planning to add scoring based on less time taken by the users to complete the  terrain with minimum fuel consumption

 Responsive Controls: Control the car with intuitive keyboard controls, providing a seamless gaming experience.

-Start playing and enjoy the game!

 # Controls